Stairs for Your Tiny Home

 • A contractor or skilled builder to install

-This isn’t cheap, but if you want something that feels intentional and adds value, this is it.
+It is not cheap, but if you want something that feels intentional and adds value, this is it.

 Local Help in Portland

 Stairs take several hours to construct properly and require additional materials, tools, and labor.
-In many cases, building stairs can also extend what would normally be a one-day warranty visit into a two-day visit.
+Building stairs can also extend what would normally be a one-day warranty visit into a two-day visit.
+If you would like us to handle it, we coordinate it while we are already on site so everything is completed at the same time.

 The pricing below reflects the materials and time required to build safe, properly supported stairs.